91shetty/91shetty.github.io/ds4ux/README.md

 2) There are other sources of data, such as Sportradar and probasketallapi, but these data are under a payroll.
 As a graudate student, I did not have the funds and hence decided to use only stats.nba.com.

 <h3> Summary </h3>
+DS4UX has provided me a platform to perform data analysis on Basketball and has helped me understand the how to analyze the results.
+Though 2 of my hypthosis were proved right, other 3 were wrong.
+This goes to prove that champioships in basketball cannot be won by mere contributions of one player, but rather it requires collaborative team effort and each team member has a defined role.
+It also shows that just by shooting the ball in the hoop might not win you games.
+The team needs to play defence and contribute to rebound, steals and assists.